 How to get to Batumi:

 - New trains offer day and night rides from Tbilisi.
 Tickets might be hard to come by during the summer season, so you will have to plan and purchase online.
+You are welcome to us our Tbilisi to Batumi train ticket reservation service.

 - In addition, there are also marshutkas (minibuses) and buses.